 After a short birding in our hotel grounds to catch up with the first birds of the tour, we will drive to Debre Libanos, where we will spend the afternoon birdwatching.

-We expect this day to have Malachite Sunbird, Brown Parisoma, Tacazze Sunbird, Lanner Falcon and Lammergeier.
-Endemics may include Blue-winged Goose, Ethiopian Cisticola, Black-headed Siskin, Wattled Ibis, Erlanger’s Lark or Abyssian Longclaw.
+Along the day we will birdwatch the green highlands North of Addis Ababa to reach the dramatic gorge by Debre Libanos.
+At the end of the day our list shall include several remarkable birds including Malachite Sunbird, Brown Parisoma, Tacazze Sunbird, Lesser Spotted Eagle, Lanner Falcon and Lammergeier.
+Endemics may include Blue-winged Goose, Ethiopian Cisticola, Black-headed Siskin, Wattled Ibis, Erlanger’s Lark, White-billed Starling or Abyssian Longclaw.

 |Day 3.
 Jemma Valley.

-Early morning transfer to Jemma Valley, where we will look for endemics such as Harwood’s Francolin, Erckel’s Francolin, Ankober Serin, Abyssian Black Wheatear and White-throated Seedeater.
-Other species may include Fox Kestrel, Red-billed Pytilia or Little Rock Chat.
+Early morning transfer to the splendid Jemma Valley, where we will look for endemics such as Harwood’s Francolin, Erckel’s Francolin, Ankober Serin, Abyssian Black Wheatear and White-throated Seedeater.
+Other species may include Fox Kestrel, Red-billed Pytilia or Little Rock Chat and, if lucky, we may have one of the few Egyptian Plovers overwintering in the area.

 |Day 4.
 Debre Libanos – Awash National Park.

-After some birding and enjoying the herds of Geladas around in Debre Libanos we will drive to Awash National Park.
-We will stop en route in some wetlands that can produce Maccoa Duck, Knob-billed Duck, Fulvous Whistling Duck, Steppe Eagle or Yellow-billed Stork among many other birds.
+After some birding and enjoying the herds of Geladas around Debre Libanos we will drive to Awash National Park.
+We will stop en route in some wetlands that can produce a long list of wildfowl such as Maccoa Duck, Knob-billed Duck, Fulvous Whistling Duck, along with Steppe Eagle or Yellow-billed Stork.
 Arrival to our hotel in Awash during late afternoon.

 |Day 5 & 6.
 Awash National Park.

 This is one of the main birdwatching spots in Ethiopia.
-Species here may include Kory, Arabian, White-bellied & Buff-crested Bustards, Pygmy Falcon, Sooty Falcon, Lappet-faced Vulture, Red-and-Yellow Barbet, Northern Carmine Bee-eater, Rufous-crowned Roller, Double-banded Courser, Rosy-patched Bush-shrike, Nile Valley Sunbird, Ashy Cisticola and many more.
+During these two days we will search Kory, Arabian, White-bellied & Buff-crested Bustards, Pygmy & Sooty Falcons, Lappet-faced Vulture, Red-and-Yellow Barbet, Northern Carmine Bee-eater, Gillett’s Lark, Rufous-crowned Roller, Double-banded Courser, Rosy-patched Bush-shrike, Nile Valley Sunbird, Ashy Cisticola and many more.

-An special effort will be done to try to locate scarce species such as Lichtenstein’s Sandgrouse, African Collared Dove, Black Scrub Robin and Somali Bulbul (a probable future split).
+An special effort will be done to try to locate scarce species such as Lichtenstein’s Sandgrouse, African Collared Dove, Black Scrub Robin and Somali Bulbul (a serious candidate to become a full species).

 Mammals here would include Beisa Oryx, Soemmering’s Gazelle, Gerenuk, Lesser Kudu, Spotted Hyaena, Bat-eared Fox and many more.